-The NRC staff reviewed the following channels documented in Table 1 of the FIP which support HCVS operation: HCVS effluent temperature, HCVS effluent radiation, HCVS valve position, HCVS components (ROS includes dc voltage, pneumatic and purge pressure), drywell pressure, and wetwell level.
-The NRC staff notes that drywell pressure, wetwell level are declared FitzPatrick post-accident monitoring (PAM) variables as described in R.G.
+The NRC staff audited the following channels documented in Table 1 of the FIP, which support HCVS operation: HCVS effluent temperature, HCVS effluent radiation (wetwell vent line radiation), N2 (nitrogen) supply pressure, argon supply pressure, drywell pressure, and wetwell level, as well as, HCVS 125 VDC voltage and HCVS valve position noted in FIP Section III.B.1.2.8.
+The NRC staff notes that drywell pressure and wetwell level are declared PBAPS post-accident monitoring (PAM) variables as described in R.G.
 1.97.
 The existing qualification of these channels is considered acceptable for compliance with Order EA-13-109 in accordance with the guidance in NEI 13-02, Appendix C, Section C.8.1.
-The NRC staff also reviewed FIP Section III.B.1.2.8 and agrees that the HCVS instrumentation appears to be adequate to support HCVS venting operations and is capable of performing its intended function during ELAP and severe accident conditions.
+The NRC staff also reviewed FIP Section III.B.1.2.8 and determined that the HCVS instrumentation appears to be adequate to support HCVS venting operations and is capable of performing its intended function during ELAP and severe accident conditions.